qiuxx221/barley281_panel_variant_calling/ReadMe.md

 Finally, results were combined and cleaned to ensure all windows were coveraged properly and merged together.

-To ensure the high quality variant calls, standard gatk filtering paramater was used.
+To ensure the high quality variant calls, standard gatk filtering paramater was used (https://github.com/qiuxx221/barley281_panel_variant_calling/blob/main/gatk_output_split_filter.sh)

 # Generating callable region variant calls